 Khaled decides to travel to Beirut without his father’s knowledge.
 Saeed formally proposes marriage to Laila, but her father refuses, so she decides to travel with him and get married without her family’s knowledge.
 Ibrahim is martyred among the heroes of the popular resistance.

 Saeed bargains with Omar to convince his father to mediate for him to become an ambassador to a European country in exchange for divorcing his second wife and returning to Laila.
-Khalil tries to convince his son Tahseen to search for a suitable bride, and Omar proposes marriage to Elham.
+Khalil tries to convince his son Tahseen to search for a suitable wife, and Omar proposes marriage to Elham.

 Laila dies before her father can forgive her.
 Tahseen quarrels with his father over giving Omar money so he can marry Elham, who decides to raise Laila's children after her marriage.